AlexanderLindholt/Inxpect/README.md

 ​<br>
 <br>

-# ✨ Fast, easy, smart
+# ✨ Fast, easy, smart.
 It's super efficient, and communicates with copies of itself<br>
 from other plugins, ensuring only one plugin does the hard job.
 <br>

 Additionally, the syntax can't get any simpler!